menhera-org/udxf-spec/README.md

 ### Text serialization format (UDXF-Text)

 - UUIDs in UDXF-Text format are encoded in hexadecimal 8-4-4-4-12 format with one prepended less-than "<" symbol and one appended greater-than ">" symbol.
+- **Hexadecimal notation in this format MUST use lowercase digits.**

 ```
 <uuid> = "<" 8<hex_digit> "-" 4<hex_digit> "-" 4<hex_digit> "-" 4<hex_digit> "-" 12<hex_digit> ">"